wehlutyk/thesis/content/1-introduction-2-evolution.md

 In its simplest version, Granovetter's Threshold model defines agents as deciding whether or not to adopt a behaviour depending on the number of other agents who adopted it, with an adoption threshold specific to each agent.
 For instance, people can be deciding whether or not to join a riot (Granovetter's canonical example), a decision for which different people will have different thresholds.
 Some people are easy trouble-makers who can start breaking windows even if everybody else is quiet, but most people will only join a riot if already 80-90% of the population is participating in it, since being apprehended in the riot is then much less likely.
-Even in this simple model, a minor change in the distribution of riot-joining thresholds can lead the collective behaviour to switch from full rioting to only one person making trouble and everybody else doing nothing.
+Even in this simple model, a minor change in the distribution of riot-joining thresholds can lead the collective behaviour to switch from full rioting to only one person making trouble and everybody else doing nothing.^[
-^[In a population of 100 people, imagine a uniform distribution of thresholds going from 0 to 99: the person with threshold 0 can start rioting spontaneously, which triggers the person with threshold 1, in turn triggering the person with threshold 2, and so on and so forth until the whole population is rioting.
+In a population of 100 people, imagine a uniform distribution of thresholds going from 0 to 99: the person with threshold 0 can start rioting spontaneously, which triggers the person with threshold 1, in turn triggering the person with threshold 2, and so on and so forth until the whole population is rioting.
 Now, change the person with threshold 1 to have a threshold of 2 and the chain is broken: the population becomes quiet, aside from the spontaneous trouble-maker whom no-one follows.